c4tom/DreamDevBox/docs/intermediate/setup-valid-https.rst

 .. include:: /_includes/figures/https/https-ssl-address-bar.rst

-Note: if you are on Chrome on Mac Big Sur and above, you won't find the above settings, you will have to go the "Keychain Access" application, click on ``System`` in the left hand corner and then drag in the ``devilbox-ca.crt``, it will ask for your password to complete the operation. once that is done, the cert will be listed but will not be trusted by default.
+Note: if you are on Chrome on Mac Big Sur and above, you won't find the above settings, you will have to go the "Keychain Access" application, click on ``System`` in the left hand corner and then drag in the ``dreamdevbox-ca.crt``, it will ask for your password to complete the operation. once that is done, the cert will be listed but will not be trusted by default.
 Now right click on the imported cert, click on Info, an info dialog will open up and you can expand the 'Trust' accordian and set it to ``Trust All``.
 Now you are all set and all generated SSL certificates will be valid from now on.

 Firefox
 -------